heejin-yoon/heejin-yoon.github.io/research.md

 ### Working Papers

-- “_How Detrimental is the UnRelieved Debt During the Pandemic?
-The Case of Retail Commercial Mortgages_” (with Ludovic Phalippou and Dayin Zhang), 2022.
+- “_How Detrimental Was the Pandemic on Commercial Mortgages?
+Unveiling Long-Term Consequences for Retail Sector_” (with Ludovic Phalippou and Dayin Zhang), 2024.

+- “_The American Housing Finance System: Structure, Evolution, and Implications_” (with Yongheng Deng and Susan M. Wachter), 2023.

+- “_Localized Housing Prices by Nonbanks_” (with Hyun-Soo Choi and Yongheng Deng), 2023.

 - “_Innovation Spillovers Within Business Groups: Evidence from Korean Chaebol_” (with Kyounghun Lee, Frederick D. Oh, and Donglim Shin), 2021.